webwriter-app/webwriter/docs/index.md

 - Provide your Open Explorables to your learners any way you want:
   - It's just a file!
 Use any cloud storage such as Dropbox, Google Drive, etc. or even use a USB drive
   - It's just a web page!
 Add it to any LMS (such as Moodle) or any CMS (such as WordPress) or even host it on your own web server

-## Learn More

-### Explainers
-Explainers help understand the architecture of WebWriter.
-- [Explainer: Core Ideas](coreideas.md) - Summarizes the core data structures of WebWriter

-### Guides
-Guides show practical steps to extend WebWriter with packages.
-- [Guide: Creating a Package](creatingpackages.md) - How to create a new package, step by step.
-- [Guide: Creating a Widget](creatingwidgets.md) - How to implement your own widget in a package, step by step.

-### Manuals
-Manuals explain how to use the features of WebWriter.